Sadhan Pande

 Sadhan Pande (13 November 1950 – 20 February 2022) was an Indian politician who served as Minister for Consumer Affairs & Self Help Group & Self-Employment, Government of West Bengal.
 He was also an MLA, elected from the Maniktala constituency in the 2011 West Bengal state assembly election.
 Previously, he was a Congress Leader and six times elected MLA from Burtola till 2011.
-After his defeat in Lok Sabha Elections 1998, from Calcutta North East, he left Congress and joined All India Trinamool Congress.
+After his defeat in Lok Sabha Elections 1998, from Calcutta North East, he left Congress and joined Trinamool Congress.
 Pande died in Mumbai on 20 February 2022, at the age of 71.
 He suffered from kidney ailments prior to his death.